XavierTwitty/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+return funtion(){} has its own block level scope
+fucntion personalDice(){} has a global scope

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+the name stays the same and the number of the roll changes

 c.
 What is the lexical scope of `newRoll`?

+ return funtion()

 ### Task 2c - Exit Ticket